 His music career kicked off in a vocal quartet, the Marquees, in the late 1950s.
 Then he pursued a successful solo career as a singer-songwriter, producing his protest album What’s Going On in 1971.

 Being such a hit, he wanted to take more risks musically and politically.
 He departed from the Motown formula, paving the way and inspiring other artists to strive for uniqueness in their music styles.

 His controversy was not only political.
 After his last tour and struggling with substance abuse and depression, he moved back into his parents’ house.
 He and his father had a history of violent quarrels, one of which ended in his father shooting and killing him in 1984.

 5. Lionel Richie

-Starting his career as a founding member of the Commodores, Lionel Richie found success as a solo artist in the R&B industry with his number 1 hit single “Truly.”
+Starting his career as a founding member of the Commodores, Lionel Richie found success as a solo artist in the R&B industry with his #1 hit single “Truly.”

-He is still active in music in modern times, being named an American Idol judge on the reboot season in 2018.
+Richie is still active in music in modern times.
+In 2018, he was named a judge in the reboot season of American Idol.

 6. Ray Charles

 One of the most legendary and influential figures in American music history, Ray Charles, was nicknamed the Father of Soul.
 His integration of gospel, pop, R&B, jazz, blues, and country pioneered the genre of soul music, creating a unique sound that captivated audiences around the world.

 Born in 1930 in Georgia, he began losing his sight at the age of seven.
 Despite this setback, he went on to develop his musical skills, playing both piano and other instruments.